D. J. Lawlor

-The D. J. Lawlor was a 19th-century Boston pilot boat built in 1881 at North Weymouth, Massachusetts.
+The D.J.
+Lawlor was a 19th-century Boston pilot boat built in 1881 at North Weymouth, Massachusetts.
 The schooner was considered the largest (86 feet) for her type, noted for her seaworthiness and heavy weather performance.
 She was named after the prominent Boston shipbuilder Dennison J. Lawlor.
 She was struck by a fishing schooner Horace B. Parker, in 1895, and was replaced by the pilot-boat Liberty in 1896.

 Construction and service

-The D. J. Lawlor, was built at North Weymouth, Massachusetts by Porter Keene.
-The D. J. Lawlor (No 3), was launched at Quincy Point in Quincy, Massachusetts on December 22, 1881 for Captain Abel F. Hayden.
+The D.J.
+Lawlor, was built at North Weymouth, Massachusetts by Nathaniel Porter Keen.
+The D.J.
+Lawlor (No 3), was launched at Quincy Point in Quincy, Massachusetts on December 22, 1881 for Captain Abel F. Hayden.
 She was the largest of her build and rig in the United States and noted for her seaworthiness and heavy weather performance.
 She was designed by Dennison J. Lawlor, for whom she was named.
 She took the place of the pilot-boat Gracie, that was sold to the Wilmington, Delaware pilots.

-On February 16, 1882, the D. J. Lawlor, took a trial trip at Battery Wharf in Boston, Massachusetts.
+On February 16, 1882, the D.J.
+Lawlor, took a trial trip at Battery Wharf in Boston, Massachusetts.
 The excursion went to Minot's Ledge Light, one mile offshore of the towns of Cohasset and Scituate, Massachusetts.